'Empire' snubbed, 'Big Bang Theory' out of TV's Emmy race

 Taraji P. Henson did get an acting nod for her role as a matriarch with a drug-dealing past in "Empire," but Terrence Howard as a hip-hop mogul failed to make the cut.

-"Surprising to not see 'Empire' breakthrough in drama after making such a splash, very surprising to see 'Big Bang Theory' not in the race for comedy series and 'Good Wife' not in the race for drama," said Cynthia Littleton, managing editor of television at Hollywood trade paper Variety.
+AMC's zombie show "The Walking Dead" again failed to get a nod in the best drama category.

-"Big Bang Theory" has never won for comedy series, although it is the most-watched show in that category on U.S. television and had been a perennial Emmy favourite.
-Four-time Emmy winner Jim Parsons, who plays a geeky scientist on the CBS series, also slipped off the list for consideration.
+"Big Bang Theory," the most-watched comedy on U.S. television and a perennial Emmy favorite, missed out on a best series nomination this year, while four-time Emmy winner Jim Parsons, who plays a geeky scientist on the CBS show, slipped off the list for consideration.

 The CW's "Jane the Virgin," which delivered a Golden Globe for lead actress Gina Rodriguez in January, was also snubbed in the key categories.